kaireddine1/kaireddine1/README.md

-# 👋 Hi, I'm Kai!
+# Kai here

-I'm just getting started with coding — excited, curious, and fully committed to learning.
+Just getting started with coding - excited, curious, and fully committed to learning.
 Right now, I'm exploring JavaScript, Node.js, and the tools that power modern development.

-I’m also building my first real project: DOTS, a map-based messaging app.
-It’s still early, but I’m sharing my journey publicly to learn, improve, and connect with people who can guide me along the way.

 ## 🚀 What I’m Currently Learning